isomerpages/govtech-stp/_reciprocal-green-lane/00b-rgl-terms-and-conditions.md

 #### Pre-Departure to Singapore

-7. The traveller must remain in Brunei Darussalam in the 14 days prior to his/her departure for Singapore (exclusive of the day of arrival).
+7. The traveller must remain in the Country/Region of Departure in the 14 days prior to his/her departure for Singapore (exclusive of the day of arrival).

 8. The traveller must secure in advance his/her accommodation in Singapore, which must be a non-residential address and an individual room with en-suite toilet.

 9. The traveller must separately submit his/her pre-trip health and travel history declarations, as well as declare his/her accommodation electronically via the SG Arrival Card, within three days prior to the date of arrival in Singapore.

-10. The traveller must undertake a COVID-19 PCR test from a health centre authorised by the Government of Brunei Darussalam, at his/her own cost, within 72 hours prior to departure from Brunei Darussalam, and obtain the negative test results prior to departure.
+10. The traveller must undertake a COVID-19 PCR test from a health centre authorised by the Government of the Country/Region of Departure, at his/her own cost, within 72 hours prior to departure from the Country/Region of Departure, and obtain the negative test results prior to departure.

 11. At the point of departure, the traveller is required to present the following documents (hard copy or electronic copy) at the airline check-in counter:
 : a.
 Valid SafeTravel Pass approval letter for the intended week of travel;
 : b.
 Valid visa (for visa-required passport holders); and : c.
-Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, from a health centre authorised by the Government of Brunei Darussalam; and
+Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, from a health centre authorised by the Government of the Country/Region of Departure; and
 : d.
 Return air ticket or proof of other transportation arrangements to depart Singapore.

 #### Post-Arrival in Singapore